jeverley/dscpclassify/README.md

 |_min_bytes_ | number | no | 1000000 | Minimum bytes before the connection is classified as high-throughput |

 ### Section "rule"
-The rule sections in `/etc/config/dscpclassify` use the same syntax as OpenWrt's firewal, the **class** option is used to specified the desired DSCP.\
+The rule sections in `/etc/config/dscpclassify` use the same syntax as OpenWrt's firewall, the **class** option is used to specified the desired DSCP.\
 The OpenWrt fw4 rule syntax is outlined in the [OpenWrt Wiki](https://openwrt.org/docs/guide-user/firewall/firewall_configuration#rules), dscpclassify default rules can be viewed [here](https://github.com/jeverley/dscpclassify/blob/main/etc/config/dscpclassify)'.

 |Name | Type | Required | Default | Description|